Raising carbon tax rate, building talent pipeline: MPs suggest ways to further S'pore's green transition

 Meanwhile, Ms Rachel Ong (West Coast GRC) said there is a need to close the current employability gap between undergraduates in green courses and employment in relevant sectors.

-In addition, curriculum for up-and-coming green sectors can be further enhanced in institutesof higher learning with consultation of industry players to better understand the skill sets that are needed.
+In addition, curriculum for up-and-coming green sectors can be further enhanced in institutes of higher learning in consultation with industry players to better understand the skill sets that are needed.

 Ms Poh also urged Enterprise Singapore and SkillsFuture Singapore to work closely with the labour unions to equip senior workers with relevant skill sets for green jobs so as to minimise job displacement as companies transit into the green economy.